jnozzi/cocoadev.com/SiteContent/General/CocoaEfficiencyWithManySmallObjects.markdown

 below 0.05 s is irrelevant.

 ----
 Irrelevant unless you have to do it a hundred times.
 I'm all for keeping the optimization gnomes away when they're not needed, but blanket statements like "Everything below 0.05 s is irrelevant" are bordering on the silly.
-A few megabytes could be irrelevant, or it could be crucial, it all depends on what you're doing. -- [[PrimeOperator]]
+A few megabytes could be irrelevant, or it could be crucial, it all depends on what you're doing. -- General/PrimeOperator